 Origin of Jainism in Kerala

-Some Jain shrines from these times still remain, notably in Jainamedu, near Vadakkanthara, Palghat, and in Sultan Battery in Wayanad. it is believed that, many Jain temples were also demolished during Tipu Sultan's raid.
+However, Jainism faced decline throughout the eighth century due to the rise of the Saivite and Vaishnavite movements, and by the sixteenth century, it had almost disappeared.
+Some Jain shrines from those times still exist, including those in Jainamedu near Vadakkanthara, Palghat, and Sultan Battery in Wayanad.
+Many Jain temples were demolished during Tipu Sultan's raid.